matheuscardoso14/corinthians-performance/README.md

 5. **Download the ChromeDriver:**

-    This is the most important step, so follow these steps:
+    The ChromeDriver will allow us to use the browser to scrape.
+To install it, follow these steps:

     1. Access the [ChromeDriver download page](https://googlechromelabs.github.io/chrome-for-testing/).